 2. Garbage Disposals Can Manage Grease

 No grease, oil, or fat should ever be disposed of down any drain in the home.
 In the garbage disposal, these can build up in the pipes and the system itself.
 This hampers the ability of the disposal to grind the food and creates blockages or narrowed pipes that can stop the food and water from moving through the system.

 The best thing to do with any cooking byproduct is to move it to a disposable container and throw it away in the trash.
 Some people may even save the fat in a jar, especially bacon grease, to use again for cooking later on.

-Additionally, if any oil, fat or grease has managed to make its way into the garbage disposal, hot water can bring it back to its liquid state.
+Additionally, if any oil, fat, or grease has managed to make its way into it, hot water can bring it back to its liquid state.
 It will then move further down the drain and re-solidify, which can cause a blockage in the pipes.

-The same applies for egg shells.
-The stringy membrane layers can wrap around the shredder ring while the shell itself will have a sandy consistency after running through the garbage disposal, which can clog the pipes.
+The same applies to eggshells.
+The stringy membrane layers can wrap around the shredder ring, while the shell itself will have a sandy consistency after running through the system, which can clog the pipes.
 Instead of utilizing any home remedies, reach out to a local plumbing expert for repairs when the garbage disposal isn't performing properly.

 While garbage disposals do use both water and electricity, they are actually more environmentally friendly than throwing leftover scraps in the trash.
 This is because it prevents them from ending up in landfills, where they are currently the single largest contributor.
 There, it produces methane as it decomposes.
 This gas is twenty times more damaging to the air than carbon dioxide.